edsu/inkdroid.org/_posts/2023-09-14-memento-bisect.md

 $ pip install memento-cli
 ```

-At its simplest you can use the new `memento` command with an archive URL (aka Memento) such as `https://web.archive.org/web/20230407140923/https:/help.twitter.com/en/rules-and-policies/hateful-conduct-policy` to list all the other snapshots that are available:
+The simplest way to use the new `memento` command is with an archive URL (aka Memento) such as `https://web.archive.org/web/20230407140923/https:/help.twitter.com/en/rules-and-policies/hateful-conduct-policy` to list all the other snapshots that are available:

 ```bash
 $ memento list https://web.archive.org/web/20230407140923/https:/help.twitter.com/en/rules-and-policies/hateful-conduct-policy